-- Open at least two nd2 files you would like to observe. - Use the Add All Views Automatically with the synchronizer table.
-In case there are more images opened which you do not want to add, use the Add Current View with button on each of the images.
-You can also select the Add New Views Automatically with button to have all newly opened ND2 files synchronized. - The names of all added images appear in the Synchronizer window.
+- Open at least two nd2 files you would like to observe. - Use the Add All Views button to add them to the synchronizer table.
+In case there are more images opened which you do not want to add, use the Add Current View button on each of the images.
+You can also select the Add New Views Automatically button to have all newly opened ND2 files synchronized. - The names of all added images appear in the Synchronizer window.